Wherein Rose plays for coin and Bosra has an annoying encounter with her past.

 "Besides, I have a use for you.
 You pay me back, I lose you."

 "Oh?"
-Rose slipped further into the bath, toes playing with some suds on the surface, sheet clasped a little less tightly.
+Rose slipped further into the bath, toes playing with some suds on the surface, the sheet clasped a little less tightly.

 "That's settled then."
 Bosra picked up the soft soap from the bowl and started rubbing it into her braids without undoing them.